bug fixing icon user search icon shopping cart icon 0 email icon email icon

 Supplements Are Tightly Regulated

-Supplements Are Not Regulated At All
+Supplements Are Not Regulated at All

-It's Okay to Take Supplements Alongside Your Other Medication
+It's Okay to Take Supplements with Medication

 Understanding Supplement Labels